-Q 2.
-Is the e fibre that yo u observe uniform in thickness along the e length or is the thickness different a at middle and ends of th e fibre (To see this, you may have to move th e slide on the stage to see it from one end to another e nd)?
+Q2.
+Is the fibre that you observe uniform in thickness along the length or is the thickness different at middle and ends of the fibre (To see this, you will to move the slide on the stage to see it from one end to another end)?